-What is a Medicare Supplement plan?
+What is a Medigap plan?

 What is a Medicare Advantage plan?

-The open enrollment period for Medicare Supplement plans lasts for the first six months after you turn 65 (and have enrolled in traditional Medicare).
-For Medicare Advantage plans, the initial enrollment period lasts for the first three months before you turn 65 Opens in new window, the month you turn 65 and the three months afterward, for a total of seven months.
+The open enrollment period for Medigap plans lasts for the first six months after you turn 65 (and have enrolled in traditional Medicare).
+For Medicare Advantage plans, the initial enrollment period lasts for the first three months before you turn 65, Opens in new window the month you turn 65 and the three months afterward .This lasts a total of seven months.
 If you also have Medicaid, you are known as a “dual eligible” and can enroll in Medicare Advantage at any time.